 Problem is, a few iOS updates ago Apple removed the ability to create contract groups on the iPhone (or iPad) itself: you can still view and use groups that have been created already, but creating the group, and adding or removing group members, has to be done in iCloud on your Mac or PC.

+In this article we explain how to set up a contact group, both on iPhone & iPad (using an app) and on Mac.
 For related advice, here's how to transfer contacts from iPhone to iPhone.

 Use a third-party app

 One way around this problem is to use a third-party app.
 There are plenty of free options, and new ones are appearing all the time, so it's worth trying a few out (search for "contact groups" and/or "contact management" on the App Store) and seeing which works best for you.